Diax170/scroll-flake/README.md

     enable = true;
     package = inputs.scroll-flake.packages.${pkgs.stdenv.hostPlatform.system}.scroll-git;

-    # See a full list of recommended environment variables here:
+    # Commands executed before scroll gets launched, see more examples here:
     # https://github.com/dawsers/scroll#environment-variables
     extraSessionCommands = ''
       # Tell QT, GDK and others to use the Wayland backend by default, X11 if not available